mwelz/predmod/README.md

 # Todo list
 - [ ] Can we bootstrap standard error of relative risk estimate?
 No we cannot, so don't compute SE for relative risks
-- [ ] WA audio
+- [ ] fix baseline risk imbalance for GRF
-- [ ] external validation function: predict methods!
+- [ ] do risk grouping based on predicted benefit

 # Examples
 ## Complete case